 - Is full of vague assertions

-- Says thing that are inadequately supported with examples, hard data, or evidence of research
+- Says thing that are inadequately supported with hard data, examples or evidence of

-- Sounds like an exercise (does not explain things for a more general audience than me — the professor — nor does it take itself seriously as a piece of writing someone would actually want to
+professor nor does it take itself seriously as a piece of writing someone would actually want to

 - Is poorly organized